Bhanged Up Abroad

-“Rebecca,” I echoed.
+“Rebecca,” I echoed faintly.
 With quivering hands, I took my phone back out and, in my lap, started dialling the international calling code for Australia.

 “Can you please take us to our accommodation?
 We’re staying at Zostel,” Paige lied, knowing full well we had a booking somewhere else.

-Half a kilometre ahead of us glittered a mass of lights – the town of Pushkar and our salvation.
-We began to putter down the main road towards it, picking up speed, and relief flooded my limbs.
+A kilometre or so ahead of us glittered a mass of lights – the town of Pushkar and our salvation.
+We began to putter down the main road towards it, picking up speed.
+Relief flooded my limbs.
 But it was short lived.

 Less than a minute later, the driver took a sharp left down a coal-black alleyway.
-Our headlights shone on the wall rushing towards us; clouds of dust billowed in the air.
+Our headlights shone on the brick wall rushing towards us; clouds of dust billowed in the air, causing us to squint.
 Paige and I were certain it was dead end.

 I dialled my dad’s mobile number.
 It didn’t work.
 I dialled it again.

 The mobile number you have called is currently unavailable.

 At the end of the alley, instead of ricocheting off the wall, the rickshaw took a hairpin right turn and rumbled dangerously into a dark compound.
 The road was unsealed, uneven and twisted like a corkscrew.
 Though we could barely make out what was around us, I was sure it was industrial, not residential.
 We seemed to be inside a high barbed-wire fence surrounded on all sides with sheds and factories.
 Nothing was lit, and there wasn’t a human in sight.